joschock/patina/docs/src/dxe_core/synchronization.md

 This is by design: `sync:Mutex` presumes the existence of a multi-threaded environment where the owner of the lock might be another thread that will eventually complete work and release the lock.
-In the context `sync:Mutex` a blocking `lock()` call makes sense, since it is reasonable to expect that the lock will be released by another thread.
+In the `sync:Mutex` context a blocking `lock()` call makes sense since it is reasonable to expect that the lock will be released by another thread.
 In the UEFI `TplMutex` context, however, there is no multi-threading, only interrupts on the same thread at higher TPL.
 For a re-entrant call to `lock()` to occur, an attempt to call